A crisis squandered by an inactive government

 - the emotional distress associated with failing to keep their home.

-Combined, these factors keep homeowners in their residences — imprisoned — unless some additional external factor tips the scale of their judgment.
+Combined, these factors keep relatively solvent homeowners in their residences — imprisoned — unless some additional external factor tips the scale of their judgment.

-The FRBB article concludes that if the preponderance of underwater homeowners is not in fact at risk of default due to their inability to pay, then mortgage modifications that reduce the mortgage balance or interest rate are an unnecessary loss for lenders.
+When the preponderance of underwater homeowners are not in fact at risk of default due to inability to pay, then mortgage modifications that reduce the mortgage balance or interest rate are argued as an unnecessary loss for lenders.
+This juxtaposes the owner who saddles themselves with principal and interest payments on a mortgage exceeding the value of occupying the home and excessive property taxes in future years.
+Great for their mortgage lender.

 Why would lenders effectively offer discounts to owners who would never have defaulted in the first place?

-This logic also applies to the approval of a short sale.
+This lender logic also applies to the approval of a short sale.

-During 2020-2021, heightened numbers of homeowners entered forbearance programs under the Coronavirus Aid, Relief and Economic Security (CARES) Act — it was a time consisting of record-low foreclosures, despite high levels of job loss.
+During 2020-2021, heightened numbers of homeowners entered forbearance programs under the Coronavirus Aid, Relief and Economic Security (CARES) Act.
+It was a time consisting of record-low foreclosures, despite high levels of job loss and mortgage defaults.

 Related article: